-Throughout 2008 and the beginning of 2009, the economy has experienced disruptions resulting from the sub-prime mortgage crisis and general credit market conditions in the United States.
+Throughout 2008 and the first half of 2009, the economy has experienced disruptions resulting from the sub-prime mortgage crisis and general credit market conditions in the United States.
 The full effect that these disruptions will have on the Company's results as well as their length and ultimate severity are difficult to predict.
 Should these or other economic conditions worsen or persist for an extended time, the Company's results could be materially adversely affected.
-Due to the dynamic nature of assumptions used in estimating the Company's financial results and the Company's inability to control the effect of the current economic conditions, actual results may differ materially from the Company's projections.
+Due to the dynamic nature of assumptions used in estimating the Company's financial results and the Company's projections.
+Furthermore, the Company's results may differ materially from the Company's projections.
 Furthermore, the Company's results may be affected by continued economic and political developments and those effects could be material to the consolidated financial statements.

 If the current economic recession causes advertising revenues to decline more than currently anticipated, if other parts of our business experience adverse effects, or if our expense-saving initiatives prove insufficient, then we may not be able to meet these financial covenants.
 Absent a waiver from the Amended and Restated Credit Agreement lenders, not meeting these financial covenants will result in an event of default under the Amended and Restated Credit Agreement.
-Upon the occurrence of an event of default, the Amended and Restated Credit Agreement lenders could elect to terminate all commitments to extend further credit and declare all amounts outstanding to be immediately due and payable.
+Upon the occurrence of an event of default, the Amended and Restated Credit ot terminate all commitments to extend further credit and declare all amounts outstanding to be immediately due and payable.

 The Company's ability to borrow under the Amended and Restated Credit Agreement depends on a borrowing base determined from a formula based on the levels of our accounts receivable and inventory.
 If our accounts receivable and inventory are insufficient (including, with respect to accounts receivable, as a result of decreased revenues), then we may be unable to borrow under the Amended and Restated Credit Agreement notwithstanding compliance with the Amended and Restated Credit Agreement's financial covenants.

-Notes payable at March 31, 2009 and December 31, 2008 consist of the following:
+Notes payable at June 30, 2009 and December 31, 2008 consist of the following: